sciencecorp/galago-core/README.md

 - Make sure to add conda to path when installing conda for the fiest time (eventhough warn agaisnt.)
 - On the workcell computer, we are moving towards using a 32 bits python environment all together.
 This reduces complexity around using multiple environments based on the physical tool.
 - On your local computer (dev) this is not a requirement.
 Unless you are on Windows and connecting to physical hardware.
-*Warning*= We also expect biology-tools to fail installation on win32.
-That's fine, we will eventualy move away from it.

 32 Bits Set up